JGCRI/gcam-doc/energy.md

 ### Refining

 The refining sector, or liquid fuels production sector, explicitly tracks all energy inputs, emissions, and costs involved with converting primary energy forms into liquid fuels.
 Liquid fuels include gasoline, diesel, kerosene, ethanol and many other liquid hydrocarbon fuels; for the full mapping see [Mapping the IEA Energy Balances](energy.html#mapping-the-iea-energy-balances).
 The refining sector includes subsectors of oil refining, biomass liquids, gas to liquids, and coal to liquids, each of which are described below.
 Each of these four subsectors is available starting in the first future time period, and the capital stocks of refineries are explicitly tracked.
-The structure of refining in the broader energy system is shown in Figure 3, with example input-output coefficients.
+The structure of refining in the broader energy system is shown in the following figure, with example input-output coefficients.

 ![Figure 4](gcam-figs/refining.png)<br/>
 Structure of refining sector and associated products within the energy system, with sample input-output coefficients shown.
 Electricity and natural gas inputs to oil refining not shown for simplicity.